-Sean Baker’s latest avoids being an exploitative portrayal of poverty by empathetically portraying its characters’ daily struggles, and giving time to a variety of perspectives.
+Sean Baker’s latest, The Florida Project, avoids being an exploitative portrayal of poverty by empathetically portraying its characters’ daily struggles, and giving time to a variety of perspectives.
 Read our interview with Sean Baker on Tangerine here.

 Films about the poor can be, and often are, condescending, patronizing, or exploitative.
 Particularly in the pursuit of realism, filmmakers tend to get lost in exploiting their subjects, exoticizing class differences, and often placing blame on the subjects themselves for their situations.
 Think of Slumdog Millionaire, Precious, the happy poor characters in Disney films, or (arguably) the films of Harmony Korine.
 But The Florida Project reminded me more of Mike Leigh’s Meantime (1984), another ordered but compassionate film about the desperate life of the working-class and below.
 Both films are less about poverty itself, than about what pushes these people forward and what holds them back.
 The Florida Project seems to argue that the best way to represent the systemic nature of poverty is to imaginatively remake the experience in a way that is unfamiliar to us, giving a new window into these characters’ volatile lives.